Research and knowledge exchange

 You will be invited to a University level induction soon after you start work at Sussex.
 These are held once every term for all new staff across the University.

-You will also be invited to a Research Staff Welcome Lunch hosted by the Research Staff Office.
-At this event you will have the opportunity to meet other new members of research staff and find out about the specific support available to researchers across the University.
+You will also be invited to an Early Career Researcher Welcome Lunch hosted by the Researcher Development.
+At this event you will have the opportunity to meet other new starters and find out about the specific support available to researchers across the University.
+Please see the listing via Sussex Direct to find out the next session or sign up for joining the waiting list.

-What is the Research Staff Office and what does it do to support research staff?
+What is Researcher Development and what does it do to support ECRs?

-The Research Staff Office is part of Research and Enterprise Services and co-ordinates University level provision and support for research staff.
+Researcher Development is part of Research and Innovation Services and co-ordinates University level provision and support for Early Career Researchers(ECRs).

-The Research Staff Office works with research staff representatives, colleagues in schools and professional services across the university to champion the needs of research staff.
-We implement policy and projects to enhance researcher experiences and to support the professional development of research staff at each stage of their research career at Sussex.
+Researcher Development works with ECR representatives, colleagues in schools and professional services across the university to champion the needs of researchers.
+We implement policy and projects to enhance researcher experiences and to support the professional development at each stage of their research career at Sussex.

 • Induction